Guide To Introductory Courses for STEM Majors

 • The Physics Source: A collection of resources for introductory college-level physics courses.
 It includes curricula, curricular support materials, reference materials, and pedagogical and physics-education-research-inspired content and their research justifications.

-Several books provide overviews of how to implement research-based practices in introductory physics courses:
+Several books provide overviews of how to implement research-based teaching in introductory physics courses:

 • R. D. Knight, Five Easy Lessons: Strategies for Successful Physics Teaching, Pearson Education (2004): A book introducing physics instructional staff to interactive teaching and the implications of physics education research, with examples of lessons, activities, and demonstrations for the physics classroom, and suggestions for teaching specific topics in physics.